-Secondly there is the credit risk, which is mainly generated by the Group's high exposure in reinsurance agreements, would be located.
-The level of exposure of reinsurance recoverable is affected by the high level of assignment defined in the reinsurance structure.
+Third is credit risk, which is mainly generated by the Group's high exposure to reinsurance agreements.
+The level of exposure of reinsurance recoverables is affected by the high level of cession defined in the reinsurance structure.
+Finally, there is operational risk.